CaptionsLIVE

 What are Captions?

 Captions are a way for people to access the spoken word via text.
+It is a form of speech-to-text interpreting that allows greater access and participation for the user.

 Are captions only useful for the deaf or hard of hearing?